-We are limiting this article to three dream texts and its content analysis.
-All three patients reported the dreams during a psychooncological treatment.
-The context of psychotherapy as well as the questionnaire data (self rating questionnaire Intrex filled in by all dreamers) will be discussed elsewhere (12).
+We are limiting this article to three dream texts and their content analysis.
+All three patients reported the dreams during psychooncological treatment.
+The context of psychotherapy as well as the questionnaire data (self rating questionnaire Intrex filled in by all dreamers) will be discussed elsewhere (13).